lightstep/opentelemetry-examples/telegraf/influxdb-migrate/README.md

-# Importing InfluxDB LP Format to Lightstep with Telegraf
+# Importing InfluxDB LP Format to Cloud Observability with Telegraf

 In this example you do the following:
 * export sample data in Influx Line Protocol
 * configure Telegraf to ingest data in a particular directory
 * configure Telegraf to send data to the OTel Collector
 * configure metric processing in the Collector to match your conventions
-* configure the Collector to send metrics to Lightstep Observability
+* configure the Collector to send metrics to Cloud Observability Observability
 * OPTIONAL: edit the sample data timestamp so it shows up in the latest views

 ## Export data

 The official docs for the [influx_inspect export](https://docs.influxdata.com/influxdb/v1.8/tools/influx_inspect/#export) command explain how to extract your data from InfluxDB.

-For testing the migration to Lightstep I obtained Influx line protocol formatted data from the [InfluxDB sample data repo](https://github.com/influxdata/influxdb2-sample-data).
+For testing the migration to Cloud Observability I obtained Influx line protocol formatted data from the [InfluxDB sample data repo](https://github.com/influxdata/influxdb2-sample-data).

 In this walkthrough I'll use the [air-sensor-data](https://github.com/influxdata/influxdb2-sample-data/tree/master/air-sensor-data), that I fetched like this: